Dpdl-io/DpdlEngine/README.md

 * Nostr client API
 * Compiler to compile Dpdl scripts to native machine code

+## Licensing

+Dpdl is a proprietary software developed by SEE Solutions.
+A valid license key file 'LicenseKeyDpdl' is required to run the software.
+The 'DpdlEngine lite' version of the software can be downloaded as a Free trial shareware (see Download section).
+The professional version of DpdlEngine is released on custom licensing models depending on type of use and application domain.
+Feel free to get more info by writing to info@dpdl.io

+All Dpdl sample scripts and Dpdl sample applications published on this repository are released under the MIT License agreement.
 ## Execution Modes for embedded C code:

 1) Interpreted C code (<ins>minimal subset of C90</ins>)